thegodone/molds-branch/doc/README.txt

     To get and install the OpenBLAS-libraries, see the HP:<http://xianyi.github.com/OpenBLAS/>.
     The version of the OpenBLAS would be no problem if 0.2.5 or later is used.
     Note that "USE_OPENMP = 1" should be set for the installation of the opneBLAS.
-    Furthermore, "BINARY=64" and "INTERFACE64 = 1" are also needed
+    Furthermore, "BINARY = 64" and "INTERFACE64 = 1" are also needed
     when you install the OpenBLAS into 64-bits machines.
-    An example of building the openBLAS-0.2.5 by M.F. is shown in: http://d.hatena.ne.jp/futofuji/20130627/p1
+    An example of manually building of the openBLAS 0.2.5 by M.F. is shown in: http://d.hatena.ne.jp/futofuji/20130627/p1

 ==============================================================================